neondatabase/website/content/docs/how-to-guides/using-branches.md

 Create a Project on Neon and Add Your Data
 ===============
-Log in to Neon and create a project on Neon in the UI: https://console.neon.tech Add some data using the SQL Editor in the UI, psql, or any other Postgres client.
+Log in to Neon and create a project in the Neon Console: [https://console.neon.tech](https://console.neon.tech) Add some data using the SQL Editor in the UI, psql, or any other Postgres client.

 Our docs have more information about how to create a project :